 Sean May graduated from the University of Ottawa law school in 1989.
 He is from Ottawa and growing up in the city gives him knowledge and experience he is able to use in his trial work.
 On March 30, 1989, the day after being called to the bar, Sean May opened his law practice working exclusively in the area of criminal law.
 Starting with just a few clients, he quickly earned a reputation for hard work, attention to detail, and devotion to providing his clients with a first rate defence.
 As his practice grew he soon became one of the busiest criminal lawyers in the province, defending people charged in every kind of case and achieving great success for his clients.

-Now in his twenty-eighth year as a lawyer, Sean May is proud to have been joined in practice by his partners Kate Irwin, Sam Adam, and his associate, Jasna Drnda – all exceptional lawyers in their own right.
+Since 2015, Sean May is proud to have been joined in practice by firm partner Kate Irwin, an exceptional lawyer in her own right.

 Why did you become a lawyer?

 Parents often play an influential role in shaping their children’s life decisions.
 I gravitated to law influenced in large part by my father’s life story as a politician, journalist and contrarian.